DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 Rinne forcibly pulled up a arm of petite elf.

-In their stead Kai jumped out and he swung his Drake Nail downward aiming at this [something] with all of his strength.
+In their stead Kai jumped out and swung his Drake Nail downward aiming at this [something] with all of his strength.
 ...But it went through

 Almost as if he was cutting a air, Drake Nail's blade gave no response on contact.

 _I know about you._

-_Your race always been like that._
+_Your race had always been like that._

 The race against which neither a gun or sword were effective.